Keisal Peters: Career

 Family, Gender Affairs and Persons with Disabilities.
 In February 2025 she was with ambassador Fiona Huei-Chun Fan when they accepted $66,000 of aid donated by American Taiwanese businesswoman Tina Bow following Hurricane Beryl.

+In November 2025, Peters was the Unity Labour Party's (ULP) candidate for West Kingstown.
+However, she was defeated by Daniel E. Cummings of the New Democratic Party.